daveaire/Mint-task/README.md

 ## Notes

-- **Resource Allocation**: Ensure your system has sufficient resources to allocate 4 CPUs and GB of memory to Minikube.
+- **Resource Allocation**: Ensure your system has sufficient resources to allocate 4 CPUs, 8GB RAM, and 20GB disk space to Minikube.
 - **Minikube Driver**: The script uses Docker as the Minikube driver.
 Ensure Docker is installed and running.
 - **Terraform Files**: The `terraform-project` folder must contain valid Terraform configurations for PostgreSQL and SonarQube.